The Shipwrecks, the Lakes, and the Silence Underwater: A Week in Coron

 Coron's other identity: one of the world's best wreck diving sites.
 In September 1944, US aircraft sank 12 Japanese supply ships in Coron Bay.
 Today, those wrecks sit in 10-40 meters of water, covered in coral and swarming with fish.

-I did a discover scuba dive — no certification, just a pool session and an instructor at your side.
+A discover scuba dive needs no certification — just a pool session and an instructor at your side.
 PHP 3,500 (~$63) with a local operator.
-The wreck was the Lusong Gunboat, sitting in just 3-5 meters of water.
-You don't need to dive — you can snorkel directly above it and see the entire hull, the deck structure, the coral growing from the metal.
+The classic first wreck is the Lusong Gunboat, sitting in just 3-5 meters of water.
+You don't even need to dive — you can snorkel directly above it and see the entire hull, the deck structure, the coral growing from the metal.

-But going under changed everything.
+But going under changes everything.
 The silence.
 The scale — a warship, rusting and colonized by marine life, 80 years after it sank.
-A lionfish drifted past the bridge structure.
-Sergeant major fish schooled around a gun mount.
+A lionfish drifts past the bridge structure.
+Sergeant major fish school around a gun mount.
 The wreck is simultaneously a war grave, a reef, and an underwater museum.

 Certified divers hit the deeper wrecks: the Irako (140m cargo ship at 30-43m depth), the Okikawa Maru (160m tanker), the Akitsushima (seaplane tender, the best preserved).
 Two-dive trips: PHP 3,500-5,000 (~$63-90) with equipment.